 accommodating the reality that we know so well, jack these statements around to

-be metaphorical so that they don't literally mean what they say.
+so that they don't literally mean what they say.
 This is

 flat out intellectually dishonest and untenable!
 The message may or may not

 be true—that is actually a different issue—but you have to be at least temporarily

 irrational to not read the words for what they are, to not hear Jesus

 offering immortality now without dying.
 You don't believe me?
 See:

 is no truth to these sayings, then walk away, don't look back, end of

 story.
 BUT, if Jesus is who he says he is, then the unavoidable